vespa-mrs/vespa.io/docs/installing/install.md

 `>python -m vespa.create_shortcuts`

 _**Note.
 The last step may not work under Windows (Thanks, Microsoft!).
-So, see below if you want to manually set up Shortcuts on the Desktop for running the Vespa apps.**_
+So, see below if you want to manually set up Shortcuts on the Windows Desktop for running the Vespa apps.**_

 And, You're Done!
 Double click on one of the shortcuts to start using Vespa!